June 6. Today's Birthdays

 NAMES

-Born in Aktobe region, he is a graduate of the Samara State Technical University, Kazakh-Russian International University.
+Born in Aktobe region is the graduate of the Samara State Technical University, Kazakh-Russian International University.